Best Places to Move Abroad with Family (Based on Experience)

 Education Options

-Additionally, when it comes to moving to Europe with a family, you may want to ask school administrators about student culture and the expectations teachers have of students in their classrooms.
-Understanding what sorts of pressures will exist on your children (and what safety nets are available) ahead of time will help you be able to equip them to succeed in their new environment.
+Understanding how culture can inform the educational expectations teachers abroad have for your children ahead of time will help you be able to equip them to succeed in their new environment.

 Work-Life Balance

-For working parents, Switzerland and Germany offer the opportunity to continue pursuing your career if that’s a priority while also having generous parental leave policies and paid vacation days.
+For working parents, Switzerland and Germany offer the opportunity to continue pursuing careers while having generous parental leave policies and paid vacation days.

 Spotlight on Switzerland

 With respect to healthcare, Switzerland has guaranteed comprehensive medical treatment to all residents since the Swiss Federal Health Insurance Act went into effect in 1996.
-(5) Working parents will pay into the Social Security system (Swiss Pillar 1), and learning about the other Swiss Pillars will be important, too.
+(7) Working parents will pay into the Social Security system (Swiss Pillar 1), and learning about the other Swiss Pillars i.e. Swiss health insurance will be important, too.

 Switzerland is an excellent option for parents who value raising their children in proximity to nature